mr-habib/ics3u_unitbtask/README.md

 main()
 ```

+# NOTE: For the pretty print.
+The rows only have two columns: the name and the average.
+Make the first column (the student's name) have a "width" of 25 characters and the second column (the student's grade) have a width of 5 characters.

 You will also need to fill out the main_test.py file and write unit tests for the following functions:
 ```python
 get_name(s_grades)